SoroushXYZ/Soroush2000X/README.md

 Hello there!
-I'm Soroush, a highschool student in Iran.
+I'm Soroush, a university student in Iran.

 -I'm interested in ML and Blockchain technology.
 -I'm currenty learning NodeJS & Solidity.